BastiHz/Java-Course-Projects/README.md

+## Java Course Projects
-### This repository is a collection of my projects for the [Java track](https://hyperskill.org/tracks/1) at [Jetbrains Academy](https://www.jetbrains.com/academy).
+A collection of my projects for the [Java track](https://hyperskill.org/tracks/1) at [JetBrains Academy](https://www.jetbrains.com/academy).
+These are the main tasks from the course without the exercises and with simplified folder structures.
+This makes it possible to run them from the command line without the need for the JetBrains IDEA ide.

+### How to run
+These apps were developed with Java 11.
+I did not test them on other Java versions.
+That means you need the Java 11 JDK on your path.
+1. Go into a project directory.
+2. Run `./gradlew run` on linux or `.\gradlew run` on windows.

+I advise against importing this repository from GitHub as one ide project.
+This may confuse the ide and result in very long loading times.
+Instead you should clone the whole repository and open only the subdirectories as projects.

+### Projects
 This list is sorted chronologically.
 The projects at the top are my first ever Java apps and are therefore very simple and probably written in a bad and inefficient style.
 Please take that into account when checking out the code.

-**I advise against importing this repository as one IDEA project.** This may confuse the ide and result in very long loading times.
-Instead you should clone the whole repository and open only the subdirectories as projects.

 - **Coffee Machine**
 A simple terminal app which simulates a coffee machine.
 You can order a hot beverage, inspect and fill up the stored ingredients, and collect the money.